PoliticalGraveyard.com

 Pullman, Francis T. — of Malverne, Nassau County, Long Island, N.Y.
 Member of New York state assembly from Nassau County 1st District, 1965.
 Still living as of 1965.

-Pullman, George M. — Industrial Government candidate for delegate to New York state constitutional convention at-large, 1937.
+Pullman, George M. — Socialist.
+Industrial Government candidate for delegate to New York state constitutional convention at-large, 1937.
 Presumed deceased.
 Burial location unknown.

 Pullman, Saul — of Eastland, Eastland County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 1972.
 Still living as of 1972.

-PULLO (Soundex P400) — See also LUPO, POLO, ULLO.
+PULLO (Soundex P400) — See also LUPO, POLO, RULLO, ULLO.

 PULSE: See also H. Pulse Martinez

-Pulse, Oscar L. (b.
-1851) — of Decatur County, Ind.
+Pulse, Oscar L. (1851-1923) — of Decatur County, Ind.
 Born in Hamilton County, Ohio, February 14, 1851.
 Democrat.
 School teacher; farmer; lumber business; member of Indiana state house of representatives, 1883.
 Methodist.
 Dutch and German ancestry.
-Burial location unknown.
+Died in Maryland, March 15, 1923 (age 72 years, 29 days).
+Interment at South Park Cemetery, Greensburg, Ind.

-PULSIFER: See also L. Eugene Thayer
+PULSIFER: See also Lorenzo Eugene Thayer

 Pulsifer, Bertram W. — of Campton, Grafton County, N.H.
 Republican.
 Member of New Hampshire state house of representatives from Campton; elected 1938.
 Presumed deceased.
 Burial location unknown.